-How Cuphead came to be, and what it means for games
+How Cuphead came to be and what it means for games

 Here’s an edited transcript of our interview.

-GamesBeat: Was there a main message you wanted to get across in your talk, a theme?
+GamesBeat: Was there a main message or a theme you wanted to get across in your talk?

 Maja Moldenhauer: The theme of DICE this year is “Made Better.”
 You’ll probably hear this repeated in my talk.
 When I got the call to be a keynote here, I was a bit confused.
 What am I going to teach these people?
 I’m a student here still.
-The way we looked at it–from a fresh lens, from a fresh perspective, not having made 20 games before, how did we pull this off?
+The way we looked at it — from a fresh lens, from a fresh perspective, not having made 20 games before, how did we pull this off?
 Where did we invest in making sure the game was up to par in terms of where we saw quality and how we got there?
 I’m going to be taking a view from the trenches, giving some color to that.

 GamesBeat: I remember your talk in Montreal, where you said it wasn’t a fairy tale.
 Is it important to get that across to people, that it’s not an automatic success?